island-lang/island-lang.github.io/README.md

 ```
 The most important differences between `when`-`otherwise` and `if`-`else if`-`else` are:
 * It can only be used in `function` (pure computation) contexts.
-* It must be the only conditional in its enclosing function (`let` statements, nested functions and type alias declarations are permitted).
+* It must be the only conditional in its enclosing function (surrounding `let` statements, nested functions and type alias declarations are permitted).
 * It must include an `otherwise` clause, or provably exhaust all cases (for more, see a following chapter about exhaustiveness checking).

 `when`-`otherwise` clauses can be nested any number of times: